 BT is the most popular broadband provider out there, and with deals like this it's easy to see why.
-Its standard fibre package gets you average speeds of 50Mb and a £100 pe-paid Mastercard.
-You can get all of these features for just £29.99 a month and free activation.
-Sweet.
-Total cost over 18 months is £439.82 (with reward card)
+Its standard fibre package gets you average speeds of 50Mb, weekend calls and (until May 23) a £40 BT reward card and choice between a Amazon Echo, JBL Bar Studio or Hive Smart Lights Pack.
+Total effective cost over 18 months is £509.81

 Vodafone Superfast 1 | 18 months | Avg speeds 35Mb | Line rental incl. | FREE activation | £21pm

-Coming in at £21 each month, Vodafone has reclaimed its crown as the most affordable passage to fibre broadband in the UK.
+Coming in at £21 each month, Vodafone has reclaimed its crown as the most affordable big name passage to fibre broadband in the UK.
 With speeds of 35Mb and no activation fees, there is a lot to love about this offer.
-Not least the fact that Vodafone will guarantee minimum speeds of 25Mb or money back!
+Not least the fact that Vodafone will guarantee minimum speeds of 25Mb or money back.
 Total cost over 18 months is £378

-Quite simply, this is the lowest price you can pay for Virgin's super fast internet.
-It now costs just £27 per month for speeds of over 50Mb.
+Quite simply, this is the best value you can pay for Virgin's super fast internet.
+It costs just £33 per month for speeds of over 100Mb.
 Weekend calls are included, too.
 It's a fantastic price for speeds so fast.
 Only around 60% of the UK can get Virgin broadband though, so use our postcode checker above to see if you qualify.
-Total cost of 12 months £349
+Total cost of 12 months £421

 See more on this fast broadband at Virgin Media - or call 0808-281-2998 to order by phone